Prince Charles 'desperate' to meet Lilibet amid Prince Harry 'danger' fears

 - This royal news comes as Lilibet Diana set to spend first birthday with the royal family as Harry and Meghan plan to return to UK.

-Prince Charles is said to be so ‘desperate’ to see his grandchildren that he’s invited his son Prince Harry and Meghan Markle to stay with him on their next visit to the UK.

-Prince Harry revealed earlier this week that the Queen is unlikely to meet Lilibet Diana because it’s too dangerous for him to travel to the UK with his own security.
+It was revealed earlier this week that the Queen could never meet Lilibet Diana because Prince Harry has said it’s too dangerous for him to travel to the UK with his own security.

-As a result, the Duke of Sussex applied for a judicial review against the decision.
+As a result, the Duke of Sussex applied for a judicial review against the Home Office’s decision to not let him fund his family’s own adequate police protection.

-But there could be a solution to Prince Harry’s security fears as his father has offered the whole family to stay with him and Duchess Camilla in the hope that they will bring their children Archie and Lilibet Diana with them on their next UK visit.
+But there could be a solution to Prince Harry’s security fears as his father has offered the whole family to stay with him and Duchess Camilla in the hope that Harry and Meghan will bring their children Archie and Lilibet Diana with them on their next UK visit.

 Archie, two, was aged six months when he last saw his grandfather Charles and sister Lilibet Diana, aged seven months, is yet to meet Charles in person.